Tiger is playing.

 DraftKings contest features a prize pool of $3 million

-This week’s DraftKings PGA Millionaire is a $20 entry contest that pays out a million dollars to first place and has a total prize pool of three million dollars.
-Another $3 contest has a prize pool of $350k and a top payout of $30,000.
+This week’s DraftKings PGA Millionaire is a $20 entry contest that pays out a million dollars to first place and has a total prize pool of $3 million.
+Another $3 contest has a prize pool of $350K and a top payout of $30,000.

 The Memorial Tournament tees off Thursday

 The Memorial Tournament begins at 7 a.m.
-Thursday morning with television coverage airing on the Golf Channel from 2:30 – 6:30 p.m.
+Thursday, with television coverage airing on the Golf Channel from 2:30-6:30 p.m.
 Thursday and Friday.
 On Saturday and Sunday, the Golf Channel will broadcast the tournament early in the afternoon, with CBS Sports picking up the coverage later (starting around 3 p.m.).

 PGA Tour Live will have an online stream each day, starting at 7:15 a.m.
 Thursday when the tournament begins.

-Maybe it’s not a major, but with all the big names, this week’s Memorial Tournament will certainly feel like it.
+Maybe it’s not a major tournament, but with all the big names, this week’s Memorial Tournament will certainly feel like it.

 There will be a little more excitement, a little more intrigue in every round.